vergaraunited/MobileDeliveryManagerCore/README.md

 Package Name            | Version   | Description
 --------------------    | -------   | -----------
-UMDGeneral              | 1.1.0     | Mobile Delivery General Code
-MobileDeliveryServer    | 1.3.0     | Mobile Delivery Server base code for all servers MobilDeliveryClient     | 1.1.0     | Mobile Delivery Client base code for all clients MobileDeliveryLogger    | 1.0.0     | Mobile Delivery Logger base code for all components MobileDeliverySettings  | 1.0.0     | Mobile Delivery Settings base code for all components
+UMDGeneral              | 1.4.0     | Mobile Delivery General Code with Symbols MobileDeliveryServer    | 1.4.0     | Mobile Delivery Server base code for all servers with Symbols MobilDeliveryClient     | 1.4.0     | Mobile Delivery Client base code for all clients with Symbols MobileDeliveryLogger    | 1.4.0     | Mobile Delivery Logger base code for all components with Symbols MobileDeliverySettings  | 1.4.0     | Mobile Delivery Settings base code for all components with Symbols

 ## Configuration